 - Open-water exploration

-According to A-Z Animals, Komodo dragons have been observed swimming up to 3–4 kilometers (1.9–2.5 miles) to reach neighboring islands.
-This showcases their impressive stamina and physical endurance. - Solitary Swimmers
+Komodo dragons can swim up to 300 meters.
+This showscases their impressive stamina and physical endurance. - Solitary Swimmers

 Komodo dragons swim alone.
 Their solitary nature extends to their aquatic activities, as they rarely swim in groups. - Shallow Water Hunting